 There are some useful sources of information we recommend you refer to when making a decision about registering as a new childcare provider in Kingston or Richmond.

-The Early Years and Childcare Registration Handbook contains information on all aspects of Ofsted registration and how to register - (opens a link on Ofsted's website)
+The Early Years and Childcare Registration Handbook (opens a new window) contains information on all aspects of Ofsted registration and how to register

 You can also find out more about registering with Ofsted as childcare provider and other support using the links at the bottom of this page.

 Top ten tips for the prospective out of school providers

 Is there sufficient demand for an out of school club?
 How can you find out?
 Do the results of your research give you an accurate picture?

 Find a suitable premises that can offer you the hours you need – will planning be required, would you be sharing the premises with other users?

 What schools are nearby, is there a need in the area for out of school care?
 Are there other established providers in this area?

 Does your club need to be registered with Ofsted?
 If so, don't leave it to the last minute as the application process takes up to 12 or 25 weeks (depending on the register).